-Intuitively, this condition guarantees that for all release scenarios of higher priority tasks, represented by the tuples rf, the job associated with v will be able to finish before its deadline.
-Compared to Conditions (11) and (12), this test is precise, but comes at the cost of testing all combinations rf if applied naively.
-This can be improved by considering abstract request functions which are the pointwise maximum of request functions and thereby represent sets of behaviors.
-The approach can be used for iterative refinement by starting with one function that represents all behaviors and is successively refined to represent smaller and smaller sets.
-The method is a rather general idea and has been applied as well to response time analysis of static priorities and EDF (Stigge and Yi 2014).
+Intuitively, this condition guarantees that for all release scenarios of higher priority tasks, represented by the tuples \bar{rf} , the job associated with v will be able to finish before its deadline.
+Compared to Conditions (11) and (12), this test is precise, but comes at the cost of testing all combinations \bar{rf} if applied naively.
+This can be improved by considering abstract request functions which are the point-wise maximum of request functions and thereby represent sets of behaviors.
+In the example in Figure 9, consider the point-wise maximum of rf{π} and $rf{\pi'}$ which is an over-approximation of both behaviors.
+The approach can be used for iterative refinement by starting with one function that represents all behaviors and is successively refined to represent smaller and smaller sets along an abstraction tree, illustrated in Figure 10.